E-xyza/zigler/guides/7-concurrency.md

 end
 ```

-> ### queue limitations {: .warning }
+> ### queue limitations {: .warning}
 >
-> if you consume all of your dirty cpu schedulers with nif calls, the next
+> if you consume all of your dirty cpu schedulers with nif calls, the next `dirty_cpu` call will block
-> `dirty_cpu` call will block until a scheduler frees up; this could cause
-> undesired latency characteristics.
+> until a scheduler frees up; this could cause undesired latency characteristics.

 ## Dirty IO

-It's not recommended to use `dirty_io` unless you're performing IO operations
+It's not recommended to use `dirty_io` unless you're performing IO operations and blocking using nif
-and blocking using nif events and blocking operations.
+events and blocking operations.

-In order to tag a function as `dirty_io`, use the `:dirty_io` flag in the
+In order to tag a function as `dirty_io`, use the `:dirty_io` flag in the options list for the
-options list for the function in the `:nif` call.
+function in the `:nif` call.

 ## Threaded

 `threaded` mode is usable when your OS supports spawning threads.
-This is
+This is effectively all current
-effectively all current platforms supporting the BEAM VM today.
-Zigler
-will wrap your function code
+platforms supporting the BEAM VM today.
+Zigler will wrap your function code

-In order to tag a function as `threaded`, use the `:threaded` flag in the
+In order to tag a function as `threaded`, use the `:threaded` flag in the options list for the
-options list for the function in the `:nif` call.
-Generally, no other
+function in the `:nif` call.
+Generally, no other changes must be made to execute a function in
-changes must be made to execute a function in threaded mode.
+threaded mode.

-> ### env in Threaded mode {: .warning }
+> ### env in Threaded mode {: .warning}
 >
-> The `env` variable when you run in threaded mode is *not* a process-bound
+> The `env` variable when you run in threaded mode is *not* a process-bound environment.
-> environment.

 ### beam.yield in Threaded mode

-The [`beam.yield`](beam.html#yield) function in dirty CPU mode will detect
+The [`beam.yield`](beam.html#yield) function in dirty CPU mode will detect if the parent process has
-if the parent process has died and will return `error.processterminated`.
+died and will return `error.processterminated`.

-> ### return from yield quickly! {: .warning }
+> ### return from yield quickly! {: .warning}
 >
 > You must return from the yield quickly (within 750us).
-If you are
+If you are unable to return quickly, then
-> unable to return quickly, then zigler run will cause the thread
-> metadata to leak.
+> zigler run will cause the thread metadata to leak.
 This will be fixed in zigler 0.11.

 ```elixir
 defmodule Threaded do